How to Earn College Credit for Work Experience

 Military-connected students can often receive academic credit for their military learning experience and service.
 The American Council on Education (ACE) makes recommendations on how many credits military service members and veterans should receive for their experience.

 If you’re a military-connected student, you should request a transcript listing your training and military jobs.
-The U.S. Department of Veteran Affairs provides additional information on requesting transcripts.
+The U.S. Department of Veterans Affairs provides additional information on requesting transcripts.
 That transcript will list the number of credits ACE recommends colleges grant for your military experience.
 Schools then decide how much credit to award.

 2. Corporate Training